How Do CCRCs Work?

 Although it is natural to focus on the change in residence when moving to a continuing care retirement community, Asbury’s communities are more similar to an insurance policy, rather than a real estate purchase.
 You will have a support network in place no matter what happens down the road.
 This is accomplished through three primary funding sources.

 - Even though your residence in a continuing care retirement community is maintenance-free, the community does require maintenance.
 Entrance fees help provide capital funds for upkeep, enhancements, and the wide range of services, programs, and staff that a well-run community requires.
 Asbury has been serving seniors for close to a century, and has Fitch-rated bonds and strong financial reserves.

-- The one-time entrance fee varies according to your residence and which entrance fee plan you choose, declining refundable plan or partially plan.
+- The one-time entrance fee varies according to your residence and which entrance fee plan you choose, declining refundable plan or set percentage refund.

 Monthly Services Fee

 - Many people are surprised to find this fee is the same or slightly less than their monthly household budget, especially when factoring in maintenance and unexpected repairs.
 People typically compare the monthly fee at a continuing care retirement community to a mortgage.
 But your mortgage pays only for the roof over your head.
 Your residence is just the beginning of what is covered by your monthly services fee.

-- The service fee also includes continuing education programs, clubs, on-campus cultural events and regular trips to off-campus events and destinations, a fitness center and classes with certified staff, banking, and dining options for when you don’t want to cook.
+- The services fee also includes access to continuing education programs, clubs, on-campus cultural events and regular trips to off-campus events and destinations, a fitness center and classes with certified staff, banking, and dining options for when you don’t want to cook.